Air Fryer Scones

 You just need a handful of ingredients to make Classic British Scones!
 Let’s take a look:

-• Self Raising Flour plus baking powder – check these are fresh!!
+• Self-rising flour (self-raising) plus baking powder – check these are fresh!!

 • Unsalted butter, cold and cubed